With training camp now under way, here's a look at how the Eagles' final 53-man roster could pan out:

 This is a confusing position because of all the offseason churn.
 DeSean Jackson and Jason Avant are gone.
 Cooper is more established.
 Maclin is returning from injury.
 Matthews could develop into the best of the bunch.
 Ifeanyi Momah and Jeff Maehl are in the mix, too.

 Ertz should continue his ascent to the No. 1 slot here, but Celek’s completeness as a blocker and receiver make him tough to write off.
 It wouldn’t be shocking if somebody (Emil Igwenagu?) persuaded Kelly to move on from Casey, who probably wonders why he signed in Philadelphia last year.

 That seems like a lot of safeties, but Maragos was signed for special teams, and the coaches like Reynolds enough to carry the fifth-round pick as he develops.
-Keelan Johnson has looked sharp and could force himself into the mix.
+Johnson could be the odd man out.

 In Year 2 of a total redo at this position, the Eagles will let merit sort things out with this group.
 Williams and Fletcher were adequate last year but now have Carroll pushing them both.
 Boykin established himself as a solid nickel corner.
 The coaches are high on Watkins, a rookie from Florida.
 Roc Carmichael could force his way onto the roster, as well.

 These three mainstays all figure to be back.
 Henery is working on kickoffs, which would help the coverage unit immensely.
 Jones had a solid season punting the ball, and Dorenbos remains automatic at long-snapping.